Crane Humidifier Red Light When Full – Won’t Turn Off: Causes And Solutions

 Faulty Water Level Sensor

-Sometimes, the humidifier may show red light even when the water tank is full.
+Sometimes, the humidifier may show a red light even when the water tank is full.
 This may happen because of a faulty or broken water level sensor.
 So, the water level sensor will send a wrong message to the humidifier even if the tank has ample water.
 This might be the reason your crane humidifier’s red light stays on.

 Water in the Base of the Humidifier

-Sometimes water can enter the base of your humidifier, where all the electrical components of your device are located.
+Sometimes, water can enter the base of your humidifier, where all the electrical components of your device are located.
 This damages the working humidifier parts and may cause the red light to blink.

 How to Fix a Red Light on My Crane Humidifier?